griptape-ai/griptape-nodes-library-blackforestlabs/README.md

 # Navigate to your workspace directory
 # On Mac or Linux you can use the command below to print your workspace directory
 cd $(gtn config show | grep workspace_directory | cut -d'"' -f4)
-# On Windows, the default workspace directory is a directly named GriptapeNodes in the users windows home directory - usually C:\Users\<username>\GriptapeNodes
+# On Windows, the default workspace directory is a directly named GriptapeNodes in your home directory.
+# Usually this is C:\Users\<username>\GriptapeNodes

 # Clone the repository
 git clone https://github.com/griptape-ai/griptape-nodes-library-blackforestlabs.git